dalemorson/mentoring-sessions/002-Bash-Intermediate/topics/conditionals.md

 ## Switch case statements

-As in other programming languages, you can use a `case` statement to simplify complex conditionals when there are multiple different choices.
+You can use a `case` statement to simplify complex conditionals when there are multiple different choices.

 So rather than using a few `if`, and `if-else` statements, you could use a single `case` statement.